The Scout is a subclass option for the Rogue class in Dungeons & Dragons 5e.

 You’ll want to quickly read the situation to determine what the best strategic move is!

-Survivalist
+Survivalist (Level 3)

 At lower levels, this will be giving you a +4 bonus to your ability checks.
 As you level up, that will eventually turn into a +12 bonus!

-Superior Mobility
+Superior Mobility (Level 9)

-With this feature, your walking speed increases by 10 feet.
-If your character has a climbing or swimming speed, this bonus applies to those as well.
+If you have a climbing or swimming speed, this increase applies to that as well.

 For starters, your Skirmisher ability will take you farther.
-A medium-size character now has a movement speed of 40 feet, which means your Skirmisher ability will let you move 20 feet when that triggers.
+A medium-sized character now has a movement speed of 40 feet, which means your Skirmisher ability will let you move 20 feet when that triggers.

 Need to take the Dash action?
 How does 80 feet of movement sound?